 To treat perirenal abscess, the pus can be drained through a catheter that is placed through the skin or with surgery.
-Antibiotics should also be given, at first through a vein (IV), then can switch to pills when infection starts improving.
+Antibiotics should also be given, at first through a vein (IV), then can switch to pills when the infection starts improving.

-In general, quick diagnosis and treatment of perirenal abscess should lead to a good outcome.
+In general, quick diagnosis and treatment of a perirenal abscess should lead to a good outcome.
 Kidney stones must be treated to avoid further infections.

 In rare cases, the infection can spread beyond the kidney area and into the bloodstream.
 This can be deadly.